Pyprohly/reddit-api-doc-notes/docs/api-reference/flair.rst

    If the flair is not editable then this has no effect (unless the current user is a moderator with the subreddit flair permission)."
    "css_class","string","This parameter seems to have no effect?"
-   "background_color","string","A 6-digit rgb hex color, e.g. `#AABBCC`, with an optional hash at the start."
+   "background_color","string","A rgb hex color, e.g. `#aabbcc`, with an optional hash at the start."
    "text_color","string","Either `light` or `dark`."
    "return_rtson","string","?"